orvedahl/finite-difference/Notes.md

 |
 +-- setup.py
 ```
-For this project, `fd.py` is a carbon copy of `fd.f90`, but written in Fortran.
+For this project, `fd.f90` is a carbon copy of `fd.py` in that both provide identical
+functionality.

 In this case, the `setup.py` file is quite simple:
 ```